Skip to content

 How can I increase the nutrient density of my diet?

-The easiest way is to incorporate a small handful of mixed nuts and seeds into your daily routine.
-Sprinkle them on salads, add them to yogurt or oatmeal, or enjoy them as a snack.
-This simple addition can dramatically increase your intake of fiber, protein, and essential minerals.
+Incorporate a small handful of mixed nuts and seeds into your daily routine—sprinkle them on salads, blend into smoothies, mix into yogurt or oatmeal, or enjoy as a satisfying snack.
+This simple addition can significantly boost your intake of fiber, plant-based protein, and essential minerals.
+For meal planning inspiration, try our trail mix builder or energy bar recipe creator.

-* The Nutrient Density Score is calculated based on protein, fiber, and key minerals per calorie.
+* The Nutrient Density Score is calculated using a weighted algorithm based on protein, dietary fiber, and essential minerals (iron, magnesium, calcium, zinc, potassium) per calorie.
+This score provides one perspective on nutritional value and should be considered alongside other dietary factors.

 You May Also Like These Calculators